A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

-In this section we construct an intersection model to recover the evaluation of the renormalized Kauffman bracket $P_{U^{|\sigma_H|}}(a, z) = \left(\frac{a-a^{-1}}{z} \right)^{|\sigma_H|-1}$ on an $|\sigma_H|$ component unlink in the state sum formulation \eqref{e.homflyss1} of the HOMFLY-PT polynomial developed in the previous section, as a state sum of Lagrangian intersections on our punctured surface.
-The idea is to use the above description give by the renormalized Kauffman bracket (as in Lemma \ref{renkaf}) and translate it homologically as graded intersection between homology classes.
-For this we need to understand geometrically the meaning of the renormalization taking the number of closed components minus 1, $|\sigma_H|-1$, rather than $|\sigma_H|$, that appears in the evaluation.
+We start from the evaluation of the renormalized Kauffman bracket on an unlink with $|\sigma_{H, P}|$ components, using the state sum formulation \eqref{e.hksum} of the HOMFLY-PT polynomial developed in the previous section.
+Then, our strategy is to interpret this as a state sum of Lagrangian intersections on our punctured surface.